saikrishnadas/Classification-Keras/README.md

 pip install --upgrade keras

 # Note :
+I haven't uploaded the whole dataset in this repo.
 You can download the dataset from https://www.kaggle.com/c/dogs-vs-cats